PT boat: Armament

 The primary anti-ship armament was two to four Mark 8 torpedoes, which weighed 2600 lb and contained a 466 lb TNT warhead.
 These torpedoes were launched by Mark 18 21 in steel torpedo tubes.
 Mark 8 torpedoes had a range of 16000 yd at 36 knots.
 These torpedoes and tubes were replaced in mid-1943 by four lightweight 22.5 in Mark 13 torpedoes, which weighed 2216 lb and contained a 600 lb Torpex-filled warhead.
 These torpedoes were carried on lightweight Mark 1 roll-off style torpedo launching racks.
-The Mk13 torpedo had a range of 6300 yd and a speed of 33.5 knots.
+The Mark 13 torpedo had a range of 6300 yd and a speed of 33.5 knots.

 PT boats were also armed with numerous automatic weapons.
 Common to all US PT boats were the two twin M2 .50 cal (12.7 mm) machine guns.
 Early PT boats (Elco PT20 through PT44) mounted Dewandre plexiglas-enclosed hydraulically operated rotating turrets.
-Almost immediately after the attack on Pearl Harbor, the Dewandre turrets were replaced on the entire PT boat fleet with open ring twin mounts.
-The ring mount was designed by both Elco and Bell, and designated Mark 17 Twin 50 caliber aircraft mount.
+Almost immediately after the attack on Pearl Harbor, the Dewandre turrets were replaced on the entire PT boat fleet with open-ring twin mounts.
+The ring mount was designed by both Elco and Bell and designated Mark 17 Twin 50 caliber aircraft mount.
 Part of the Mark 17 Mod 1 and Mod 2 ring mount consisted of the Bell Mark 9 twin cradle.
 Another automatic weapon commonly mounted on PT boats was the 20 mm Oerlikon cannon.
-On early series of boats, this cannon was mounted on the stern.
+On early series of boats, the cannon was mounted on the stern.
 Later in the war, several more of these 20 mm cannons were added amidships and on the forward deck.

-Forward of the chart house of some early Elco 77 ft boats (PT20 through PT44) were twin .30 cal (7.62 mm) Lewis machine guns on pedestal mounts.
+Forward of the chart house of some early Elco 77 ft boats (PT20 through PT44) were twin .303 cal (7.7 mm) Lewis machine guns on pedestal mounts.
 Beginning in mid-1943, some boats were fitted with one or two .30 cal Browning machine guns on the forward torpedo racks on pedestal mounts.